 APT GUIDE CERTIFICATION PROGRAM

-The APT Certification written exam, based mainly on information in the Tour Guides Handbook, covers the history, people, and places of importance in Philadelphia.
+The APT Certification written exam, based mainly on information in the Association of Philadelphia Tour Guides HANDBOOK, covers the history, people, and places of importance in Philadelphia.
 It tests knowledge of the basic facts about the city that any guide giving solid, professional tours of both the Historic District and Center City would know.